 - On buses – You can either validate it at the bus driver’s stand or use one of the Rav Kav scanners inside the bus.
 Though, in some buses, those scanners don’t work, so you’ll need to go to the driver.
 Place your card on the card scanner and wait for the green light, which tells you that you’ve paid for the ride.

 - On trains – Simply place your Rav Kav on the station barrier, and it should open.
 You’ll need to swipe the card again at your exit station so it can calculate how much you need to pay.
 If you don’t have money on your card, you’ll need to load it at the station.

-- On the light-rail train in Jerusalem – Place your Rav Kav on the scanner when entering the trail and wait for the green light, which tells you that you’ve paid.
+- On the light-rail train in Jerusalem – Place your Rav Kav on the scanner when entering the train and wait for the green light, which tells you that you’ve paid.

 Google Maps – This is my favorite.
 It has great maps in English and you can use it to see exactly where you need to go.
-It also shows the bus arrival times in LIVE.
+It also shows the LIVE bus arrival times.
 You can also try the Offline Maps.

 Moovit – A good navigation app for public transportation.
 It is possible to type destinations in English, but the map is in Hebrew.
-It shows you approximate bus arrival times in LIVE, but I’ve noticed that it’s less accurate than Google Maps.
+It shows you approximate LIVE bus arrival times, but I’ve noticed that it’s less accurate than Google Maps.
 Also, it underestimates the time it takes to get from one point to another.
 I always multiply the time it shows, so I won’t be late.
-Lately, Moovit has also added an option to pay on the public transportation rides directly from the app.
+Lately, Moovit has also added an option to pay on public transportation rides directly from the app.